ajkriegz/School_District_Analysis/README.md

       This data set was not impacted by the change in reported data.

-   - Scores by school type
-      Below are the latest summary and previous summary, respectively, based on school type.
+   - Below are the latest summary and previous summary, respectively, based on school type.

     ![alt text](https://github.com/ajkriegz/School_District_Analysis/blob/main/Resources/type_summary_new.png "New Type Summary")